BoilerMake/how-to-webdev/docs/introduction/Environment.md

 ## Step 5 - Install tools

 We're almost done!
-We just need install some programs that we'll be using throughout the project.
+We just need to install some programs that we'll be using throughout the project.
 Specifically, we'll be installing `http-server` and `bower`.
 Run the following command in your Koding terminal to install these tools.